Are you passionate and curious about the world around us?

 Why study physics at Royal Holloway?

-- Royal Holloway has the best student-staff ratio of any UK physics department, this enables us to operate an open door policy through which students receive excellent individual advice.
+- Royal Holloway has one of the best student-staff ratio among UK physics departments, this underpins our supportive approach to study and means our students receive excellent individual advice.

 - High-quality teaching, delivered by research pioneers, who are internationally recognised experts in their field.
 86% world leading or Internationally excellent accorded to REF2014.

 - Small group teaching involves weekly meetings with your personal tutor, problem classes and research projects embedded within the research activities of the department.

 - Best for overall student satisfaction in the University of London according to the NSS.